joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 Then I was informed by a coworker that we've got M1 Pro's!
 I'd never bothered to check (facepalm).

-I now want to find another one, but it's a want, not need situation, so I'd like tickle my inner miser to save some coin.
+I now want to find another one, but it's a want, not need situation, so I'd like to tickle my inner miser to save some coin.

 Enter stage left...
 Serverless!
 ![Cost optimisation!]({{ site.baseurl }}/images/cost_optimisation.png)